crynux-ai/crynux-node/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us identify the problem
-title: Error message from the logs, or error message from the WebUI, or describe the problem in details
+title: ''
 labels: ''
 assignees: ''

 ---

+## Problem Description

+> Describe the problem in details

 ## Device Position